DmxLarchey/coq-library-undecidability/README.md

 ## Requirements and installation

-We recommend that you use [`opam 2`](https://opam.ocaml.org/) on your system to follow the instructions here.
+We recommend that you use [`opam 2`](https://opam.ocaml.org/) on your system to follow the instructions below.
-The script commands below correspond to the BASH shell scripting language.
+The given script commands correspond to the BASH shell scripting language (`/bin/bash`).

 ### Upload the project